Vasily Kapnist: Life and work

 Kapnist was born in Velikaya Obukhovka in the Kiev Governorate of the Russian Empire in 1758.
-According to family tradition, Kapnist's mother was a captive woman of Turkish origin.
-His paternal grandfather was a Venetian merchant of Greek origin from the island of Zakynthos.
-He was a descendant of the Venetian noble family of Capnissi (whose name derives from the Zakynthos surname Καπνίσης), he spent all his life in the manor of Obukhovka near Poltava.
+His paternal grandfather was a merchant of Greek origin from the island of Zakynthos, while his father was a brigadier of the Imperial Russian Army.
+He was a descendant of the noble family of Capnissi (whose name derives from the Zakynthos surname Καπνίσης, cf. Kostas Kapnisis).
+Kapnist's mother was Sophia Andreevna Dunina-Borkovskaya, a native Ukrainian, who came from a noble family.

 His lifelong friendship with Nikolay Lvov and Gavrila Derzhavin date from the early 1770s, when all three served in the Leub Guard.
 Derzhavin later married Kapnist's sister-in-law and visited the poet and his wife in Obukhovka more than once.

 The extension of serfdom in the Russian Empire dismayed Kapnist and occasioned his two most notable poems, Ode on Slavery (1783) and Ode on the Elimination of Slavery in Russia (1786), in which he chastised serfdom as the principal pest of contemporary Russian society.
 His later poems belong to the Horatian tradition, anticipating Russian Romanticism in their social pessimism and admiration of simple family joys.

 Kapnist revealed himself as a savage satirist in his most famous work, a satirical verse drama based on the poet's litigation against a neighbour and aptly entitled Chicane (1798).
 His victims are the judges and officers of law, whom he paints as an unredeemed lot of thieves and extortioners.
 The play is in rather harsh Alexandrines but produces a powerful effect by the force of its passionate sarcasm.
-The poem is based on the Russian custom of state-appointed judges, whereas at the time of Cossack Hetmanate the judges were previously elected.
+The poem is based on the Russian custom of state-appointed judges, whereas at the time of the Cossack Hetmanate, the judges were previously elected.